How to adapt to change - main region

 10. Remember it’s a lifelong skill

 Finally, it is important to remember that change can occur at any time and you will likely experience many periods of change throughout your working life.
-Embracing change successfully is therefore an important skill that will serve you well throughout the whole of your personal and professional life.
+Embracing change and knowing how to demonstrate adaptability at work successfully is therefore an important skill that will serve you well throughout the whole of your personal and professional life.

 So, in summary, knowing how to adapt to change at work is important for your career long-term.
 When facing change, don’t just sit there and let it happen to you.
 Remember, you may not always get to choose when change impacts you, but you can always choose how you respond!

 Hays Learning is our online learning platform covering technical, digital and soft skills.
 With Hays Learning, you can access a range of free online learning courses, including in adapability.

 Event sign up